nikopeikrishvili/php7mar/README.md

+# Fork notes
+This is a fork repo of  https://github.com/Alexia/php7mar, added exclude folders option, original repository developer was not responsible ro make this option, so this option is implemented here.
+Thanks for original repo developer!!!

 # Introduction
 #### What is PHP 7 Migration Assistant Report(MAR)?
 PHP 7 MAR, or just "php7mar", is a command line utility to generate reports on existing PHP 5 code to assist developers in porting their code quickly to PHP 7.
 It will run against invididual files or entire project folders.
 Reports contain line numbers, issues noted, and suggested fixes along with documentation links.